-- White sturgeon: 2 - Pacific halibut: 6 - Salmon and steelhead: 20 in any combination, when recorded on the Combined Angling Tag.
-See exception for wild steelhead harvested in the Rogue-South Coast area on page 35. - Hatchery salmon or hatchery steelhead legally recorded on a Hatchery Harvest Tag do not count toward annual salmon and steelhead limit.
+- White sturgeon: 2 - Pacific halibut: 6 - Salmon and steelhead: 20 in any combination, when recorded on the Combined Angling Tag. - Hatchery salmon or hatchery steelhead legally recorded on a Hatchery Harvest Tag do not count toward annual salmon and steelhead limit.